ESMEAirPollutionPrediction/.github/profile/README.md

 [EmissionsData](https://github.com/ESMEAirPollutionPrediction/EmissionsData) contains the study and use of the european pollutants emissions data.

+[WeatherData](https://github.com/ESMEAirPollutionPrediction/WeatherData) contains the use of [Open-Meteo](https://open-meteo.com/en/docs)'s API to get weather forecasts and historical data

 ## Context and Motivation

 Urbanization and industrialization may lead to several problems, including logistics, healthcare, and air-quality issues.